fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * Azd
 * Kindah

+### Religion

+Religion in pre-Islamic Arabia included pre-Islamic Arabian polytheism, ancient Semitic religions (religions predating the Abrahamic religions which themselves likewise originated among the ancient Semitic-speaking peoples), Abrahamic religions such as Christianity, Judaism, and Mandaeism, and Iranian religions such as Zoroastrianism and Manichaeism.
+Arabian polytheism was, according to Islamic tradition, the dominant form of religion in pre-Islamic Arabia, based on veneration of deities and spirits.
+Worship was directed to various gods and goddesses, including Hubal and the goddesses al-Lāt, Al-'Uzzá and Manāt, at local shrines and temples, maybe such as the Kaaba in Mecca.
+Deities were venerated and invoked through a variety of rituals, including pilgrimages and divination, as well as ritual sacrifice.
+Different theories have been proposed regarding the role of Allah in Meccan religion.
+Many of the physical descriptions of the pre-Islamic gods are traced to idols, especially near the Kaaba, which is said to have contained up to 360 of them in Islamic tradition.

+Other religions were represented to varying, lesser degrees.
+The influence of the adjacent Roman and Aksumite resulted in Christian communities in the northwest, northeast and south of Arabia.
+Christianity made a lesser impact, but secured some conversions, in the remainder of the peninsula.
+With the exception of Nestorianism in the northeast and the Persian Gulf, the dominant form of Christianity was Miaphysitism.
+The peninsula had been a destination for Jewish migration since pre-Roman times, which had resulted in a diaspora community supplemented by local converts.
+Additionally, the influence of the Sasanian Empire resulted in Iranian religions being present in the peninsula.
+While Zoroastrianism existed in the eastern and southern Arabia, there was no existence of Manichaeism in Mecca.

+# PROFREADINGPRROFREADINGPROOFREADING

 ### Ancient Arabs: 'Ad and Thamud

 Yagrub's father was Kakhtan and believed to be the starter of the Arab languange.
-Kakhtan was the son of SAm. and Sam is the son of Nuh. from SAm we get Saimtes.
+Kakhtan was the son of Sam. and Sam is the son of Nuh. from SAm we get Saimtes.
 Most probably the son of Adnan lived at the time of Isa AS.
 570 years between Isa and the prophet Muhammad.
 Jewish Calendar and Orthodox Chiristians believe that people have been around the Earth for around 6 thousand years.
 It is not the islamic view.
 There are some cave paintings that are 30thousand years old.
 These were not Neanthertals these were Homo-Sapiens.
 So we have no problem assuming that the gyneology between Adam And Ismail tool 10-20 thousand years.
 The prophet ﷺ    said that the time between now and the day is like his two fingers.
 And now it is 1443 year afterHijrah.
 So it gives possibility to extend the humanity timeline as long as science findings.
 WE don't have a set timeframe.

- THe Quraish was the best and the Bani Hashim tribe was  the best most noble tribe.
+ The Quraish was the best and the Bani Hashim tribe was  the best most noble tribe.

 Mudr was the first to use camels into caravans.
 Kinanah was noble.
 People used to do Hajj to meet Kinana.
 He was a legendary Arab full of knowledge. from Kinana Allah chose Quraish.
 Onw person who combines all Quraish is Fahr.
 All promised Paradise are from Quraish.
 There are about 12 tribes ofQuraish.
 Khusay gathered Quraish reclaimed MEcca for QUraish and made the rules of  Kaaba and hospitality and storing of the key and water.  there was no ZAmzam at that time.
 Whne Khuzahah attacked Jurhum, people buried the well of Zamzam. for over 300 years peoplewereforcedto dig wells from other places.